Welcome to Sitting

 The past is past.
 The future is important.
 You in the West should be creative in adapting the timeless essence of the Dharma to your own cultural times and circumstances. –– His Holiness, the Dalai Lama, Buddhist teacher

-2. Deep Understanding: Feeling Your Way Into Wisdom.
+2. Deep Understanding = Sensing Your Way Into Wisdom.

 Having a regular sitting practice is hard, but a practice system enables the most essential step: showing up.
 You gain consistency, confidence, and continuity by simply showing up to sit with others.
 Sitting together helps you to directly experience and deeply understand who you are and how things are.
 Feeling your way deepens your capacity to embody and express your innate human capacity for wisdom.